vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

-# Deploy a Demo Virtual Container Host
+# Deploy Virtual Container Hosts Interactively

 The vSphere Integrated Containers appliance provides an interactive web installer from which you can deploy a basic virtual container host (VCH).
 This VCH has limited cabilities and is for demonstration purposes only, to allow you to start experimenting with vSphere Integrated Containers.